pingcap/docs-cn/op-guide/ansible-deployment.md

 	- Ext4 file system.

-- Network between machines.
+- The network between machines.
 Turn off the firewalls and iptables when deploying and turn them on after the deployment.

 - The same time and time zone for all machines with the NTP service on to synchronize the correct time.